AmamiyaRen666/re-mirrorbot/README.md

 ```
 sudo docker-compose up --build
 ```
-- To stop Docker run
+- To stop Docker :
 ```
 sudo docker ps
 ```
 ```
 sudo docker stop id
 ```
-- To clear the container (this will not effect on image):
+- To clear the container (this will not affect the image):
 ```
 sudo docker container prune
 ```